AminDar/CO2-Sensors/README.md

 # CO2-Sensors

 This repository provides scripts to record, calibrate and evaluate CO₂ concentration data using Tinkerforge CO2 Bricklet 2.0 sensors.
 The tools can help assess ventilation efficiency through step-up and step-down measurements and generate plots for further analysis.
+This repository was developed during a student project.

 ## Repository Layout